imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 and does not interfere with the measurements.
 A regular CPU, Intel Celeron J4005, was used as a reference for computations.
 This unit has modest and not excessive cache solutions.

-Perf collects statistics of the whole process.
+Perf collects statistics on the whole process.
 We do not measure just program execution.
-So dedicated modification of EVMs are needed.
+So dedicated modification of EVMs is needed.
 In particular, a program is executed in a loop inside an EVM instance and unnecessary instrumentation is removed.
 Refer to this (??) version of evmone and this (??) version of geth.